Love to Code Creative Coding Kit - A worthy STEM product?

 IS IT WORTH IT?

-I'll admit the Chibitronics "Love to Code" Creative Coding Kit is a little pricey at S$125 (at the time of writing).
-On the bright side, the kit will probably last your kid through the holidays.
+The Chibitronics "Love to Code" Creative Coding Kit is a little pricey at S$125 (at the time of writing).
+But on the bright side, the kit will probably last your kid through the holidays.
 Instead of just watching YouTube videos all day, your kid could be engaged in something fun, rewarding and educational as well!